zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 ..
   .. image:: _images/anaconda_sima_install/5_2_update_conda.PNG

 8) Once having the repository downloaded from GitHub and unzipped, in Anaconda Prompt, navigate to this folder by using the ``cd`` command and specify the correct path.
-For example, when the folder is downloaded to desktop, the command will be ``cd Desktop/NAPE_imaging_analysis``.
+For example, when the folder is downloaded to desktop, the command will be ``cd Desktop/NAPE_imaging_analysis-master``.

 >>> (base) C:\Users\stuberadmin>cd Desktop/NAPE_imaging_analysis
 >>> (base) C:\Users\stuberadmin\Desktop\NAPE_imaging_analysis>

-Notice that the current directory has changed from stuberadmin to NAPE_imaging_analysis
+Notice that the current directory has changed from stuberadmin to NAPE_imaging_analysis If you made no changes to where the folder should be downloaded and unzipped, the command ``cd Downloads\NAPE_imaging_analysis-master\NAPE_imaging_analysis-master`` should take you to the correct path.

 ..
   .. image:: _images/anaconda_sima_install/8_cd.png

-9) Now, We need to create a virtual environment using conda and the napeca_win.yml file, which is located in the root folder (NAPE_imaging_analysis).
+9) Now, We need to create a virtual environment using conda and the napeca_win.yml and napeca_linux.yml files, which are located in the root folder (NAPE_imaging_analysis-master).
 Note that we already used the ``cd`` command to navigate to the NAPE_imaging_analysis folder.
-Copy, paste, and execute the following code into the anaconda prompt to recreate a new environment from the napeca_win.yml file: ``conda env create -n napeca_env -f napeca_win.yml``
+Copy, paste, and execute the following code into the anaconda prompt to recreate a new environment from the napeca_win.yml and napeca_linux.yml files: ``conda env create -n napeca_env -f napeca_win.yml napeca_linux.yml``

 >>> (base) C:\Users\stuberadmin\Desktop\NAPE_imaging_analysis>conda env create -n napeca_env -f napeca_win.yml
 Collecting package metadata (repodata.json): done